erpnext/foundation/foundation/www/docs/user/manual/en/selling/setup/selling-settings.md

 ####9.
 Allow User to Edit Price List Rate in Transaction

 Item table of the sale transactions has field called Price List Rate.
-This field be non-editale by default in all the sales transactions.
+This field be non-editable by default in all the sales transactions.
 This is to ensure that price of an item is fetched from Item Price record, and user is not able to edit it.